Mwatabu Okantah

 Mwatabu's Photo

-Okantah is the author of Afreeka Brass (1983), Collage (1984), Legacy: for Martin & Malcolm (1987) and Cheikh Anta Diop: Poem for the Living—published as a limited trilingual edition in English, French and Wolof (1997).
-Work has been anthologized in The Poet’s Bookshelf: Contemporary Poets On Books That Shaped Their Art, Vol. 2 (2007), Gwendolyn Brooks and Working Writers (2007), Alehouse: Poetry On Tap, No. 1 (2007), Beyond the Frontier: African-American Poetry for the 21st Century (2002), Journey to TimBookTu (2001), The Second Set, Vol. 2 (1996) and Soul Looks Back In Wonder (1994).
-His latest book of poetry, Reconnecting Memories: Dreams No Longer Deferred, was released in 2004 by Africa World Press.
+Okantah is the author of Afreeka Brass (1983), Collage(1984), Legacy: for Martin & Malcolm (1987), Cheikh Anta Diop: Poem for the Living—published as a limited trilingual edition in English, French and Wolof (1997) and Reconnecting Memories: Dreams No Longer Deferred (2004).
+Work has been anthologized in The Poet’s Bookshelf: Contemporary Poets On Books That Shaped Their Art, Vol. 2 (2007), Gwendolyn Brooks and Working Writers (2007), Beyond the Frontier: African-American Poetry for the 21st Century (2002), Journey to TimBookTu (2001), The Second Set, Vol. 2 (1996) and Soul Looks Back In Wonder (1994).
+Chatter House Press released his latest book of poetry, Muntu Kuntu Energy: New and Selected Poetry in 2013.

 Works on TimBookTu by Mwatabu Okantah